-Bar.
-Sheshrao Wankhede Mahavidyalaya, Mohpa although does not have a registered Alumni Association but the alumni committee is formed every alternate year and its record is maintained.
 Active participation of the alumni in college activities is a plus point of the college.
 The students who passed from the college even more than a decade ago rush back at the shortest notice, and are ready to help out the current lot of students.
 Mohpa is a small place in Nagpur district to which frequency of public conveyance is limited.
 Most of the boys choosing other professions than farming and grocer's, move to nearby tehsil and district places after graduation or post graduation.
 Most of the girls are married off even before completion of their graduation and leave Mohpa.
 All these are always keen to come back to college and revive memories of their golden days.
 Very few of them finally succeed in attending the Alumni Meet organized towards the end of every academic year, is a different matter.
 The local alumni always respond positively to the calls from the college and see to it that the esteem of the college is maintained in the eyes of one and all.
 Since financial crisis is a regular feature of the college, the alumni are appealed for assistance and they have never let us down.
 The spirit shown by the alumni every time and their sense of responsibility towards the society deserves appreciation.
 The teachers also take pride in shaping such responsible citizens.
-The Alumni Meet for the Academic Session 201415 was held on 19th March 2015 between 10.30 a.m. and 12.30 p.m. in the college.
-A fresh Alumni Body was formed this time headed by Adv.
-Prashant Borade.
-During the course of the Meet, the body was appraised about the current students' demand of loud speakers.
-The Alumni not only agreed to donate two new speakers worth Rupees 16,000/ approximately but did it within a week.
+The Alumni Meet for the Academic Session was held on 10th March 2016 between 11.00 a.m. and 01.00 p.m. under the chairmanship of Principal Dr. M. V. Kolhe in the college.
+They were asked to conduct workshop like events in the college for the present students.